StoddartTheFirst/Final_Project/README.md

 # Browse Mode

-Browse Mode hosts commands that perform basic lookup queries and preview of data:
+Browse Mode hosts commands that perform basic lookup queries that aid in advanced queries in Search Mode, and provide some previews of data:

 a w: Prints all Wards in the database